NREL/disco/docs/source/pipelines.rst

     $ disco transform-model tests/data/smart-ds/substations snapshot -o snapshot-feeder-models

-.. warning:: Don't change the directory name passed to the``-o`` option after creation.
-The name is used inside generated files.

 Then, use ``--preconfigured`` flag to indicate the input models ``snapshot-feeder-models`` are preconfigured.

 .. code-block:: bash